htcondor/htcondor/docs/version-history/development-release-series-89.rst

    will only work when *condor_submit* and the *condor_schedd* are both version 8.9.9 or later.
    :ticket:`7783`

+- Added the ability to have finer grain control over the SSH connection when using the remote gahp.
+One can now specify the SSH port and also whether or not SSH BatchMode is used.
+  :jira:`18`
+  :jira:`19`

 New Features:

 -  You may now instruct HTCondor to record certain information about the